VulcanJS/vulcan-npm/README.md

 For faster development, you may instead want to contribute to [Vulcan Next Starter](https://github.com/VulcanJS/vulcan-next-starter/issues/1).
 NPM packages will be published in this repo when they reach sufficient maturity.

+After you've read the README, also check `./docs/contribute.md` for more information about contributions.

 ## Install Vulcan NPM and start coding

 Please use [Yarn](https://yarnpkg.com/)